 Celia can’t see his face.
 Just his looming, shadow-drenched, so-wide physique.
 If she didn’t know better, she’d swear it was a monster crawled out from under the bed.

-Then, suddenly, there’s a low chuckle from the darkness.
+There’s a low chuckle from the darkness.

 “Celia, sweetie,” sounds her father’s calm and affectionate voice, “what are you going to do?
 Shoot me?”

 There’s another chuckle.